ANKIT0017/Multi_Modal_using_Ollama/README.md

 ```bash
 python main.py
 ```
+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](LICENSE) file for details.

 The script will interact with the models you downloaded, allowing you to perform specific tasks defined in the `main.py`.